archiejs/archiejs-docs/modules.md

 This is a tutorial about creating archiejs modules.
 The tutorial has below parts, where we will :-

 * Part 1.
-Explore creating a module using different semantics.
+Creating modules - different semantics of archiejs modules
 * Part 2.
-Describle linking together the modules to create an application.
+Starting the application - loading all archiejs modules
 * Part 3.
-Explore unit testing of archiejs modules.
+TDD - Explore unit testing of archiejs modules

 ### Modules semantics in points